rcannood/SCORPIUS/vignettes/ginhoux.md

 Reduce dimensionality of the dataset
 ------------------------------------

-SCORPIUS uses classical Torgerson multi-dimensional scaling to reduce the dataset to three dimensions.
-In short, this technique attempts to place the cells in a space such that the distance between any two points in that space approximates the original distance between the two cells as well as possible.
+SCORPIUS uses Torgerson multi-dimensional scaling to reduce the dataset to three dimensions.
+This technique attempts to place the cells in a space such that the distance between any two points in that space approximates the original distance between the two cells as well as possible.

 The distance between any two samples is defined as their correlation distance, namely `1 - (cor(x, y)+1)/2`.
 The reduced space is constructed as follows: